 - How can I get my student ID card?

 You can get your UT ID card at the ID Center located at the Flawn Academic Center (FAC).
 Be sure to ask for a proximity ID card in order to gain access to the MPA Lounge (CBA 4.352) and MBA/MPA study rooms (GSB 3.140) in the McCombs School of Business.
 After you have received your card, please send your name and UT EID to the MPA Program Office at: firstname.lastname@example.org to have your card programmed on the first class day.
 Also note that when you pick up your ID card, your EID will also be upgraded to "high assurance.
 Highly confidential information and transactions are only available with a high assurance EID, such as accessing student loan information and viewing your grades online.

 - Will I receive a business school email account?
 When can I start using this email account?

 A McCombs technology account and email address will be created for you no later than early June.
 Any messages that are sent to your McCombs email address will be forwarded automatically to the email address you provided at the time of admission, unless you update your email address.
 Instructions for setting up your McCombs technology account, changing your email forwarding address, and changing your name in the email address are available in the online MPA Technology Orientation.
 Be sure to keep your email forwarding address current so that you receive all messages sent to your McCombs email address, including messages from the MPA Program Office.

 - What student organizations can I join?

 A list of possibilities can be found on our student organizations tab.
 The Master in Professional Accounting Council (MPAC) is the student organization specifically designed for MPA students.
-Officer elections are held in the fall semester each year.

 - Am I required to complete an internship as part of the MPA degree program?